pp5ere/dockerchallenge/README.md

 # Docker's challenges
-This is a repository of docker's full clycle challenges To run the applications, you first need to clone this repository
+This is a repository of docker's full clycle challenges.

+To run the applications, you first need to clone this repository

 ```